Matthew Milne-Smith

 OMERS Administration Corp and OMERS Private Equity Inc.

-Acting for OMERS Administration Corp and OMERS Private Equity Inc. in a $65-million lawsuit filed by a former employee, Tim Patterson, who is alleging, among other things, breach of a long-term compensation plan and related wrongful dismissal.
+Acting for OMERS Administration Corporation and OMERS Private Equity Inc. in five separate lawsuits filed by former employees of OMERS Private Equity, including one that initially claimed C$65 million in damages.
+The plaintiffs allege, among other things, breach of a long-term compensation plan.

 YMCA of Southwestern Ontario